 After graduating college, she ventured out into the corporate world but quickly realized that it was not a career path she wanted to pursue.
 She returned to the family business with a head full of ideas.
 Soon after she joined the team, blossomed Palmer’s Flower Shop which in turn led to the opening of Palmer’s Gift Shop.
 From there, Cindy, who has always been a big cook, thought the deli department could offer a lot more than just cold cuts.
 At that time, prepared foods didn’t even exist in supermarkets!
 She started making pasta and potato salads at home and selling them out of the deli case.
 The salads sold so well that Palmer’s put in a small kitchen and hired their very first chef.

-In addition to running the store, Cindy oversees the purchasing, marketing and merchandising for Palmer’s.
-Cindy has redesigned every department in the store creating a beautiful shopping environment for customers of Palmer’s.
+In addition to running the store, Cindy oversees the purchasing, marketing and merchandising for Palmer’s, in addition to being involved in the design/redesign of every department in the store.
 Cindy’s latest ventures include the Gift Basket and Travel/Tour business.

 Megan grew up working alongside her mother and grandfather at Palmer’s Market and always dreamed of becoming a chef.
 After high school, Megan attended The Culinary Institute of America, where she received her Culinary Arts Degree.
 She went on to study at the CIA’s St. Helena Campus, where she graduated as Class Valedictorian, adding a Baking and Pastry Arts Degree to her resume.

-She always knew she wanted to carry on the legacy, so she moved back to Connecticut and opened Palmer’s Bakery in 2007.
-She designed every aspect including the granite countertops, custom woodwork and crystal chandeliers.
+She always knew she wanted to carry on the legacy so after graduating, she moved back to Connecticut and opened Palmer’s Bakery in 2007.
 In 2011, Megan took over as Executive Chef, overseeing the production kitchen at the market and, the following year, launched Palmer’s Catering & Events.
 The growth of the catering business has forced an expansion to the kitchen in order to accommodate the new staff and equipment.
-When Megan is not at work, she can be found spending time with her daughter and her husband Will.
+When Megan is not at work, she can be found spending time with her daughters, Rachael and Emma and her husband, Will.